OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

         pappl_identify_actions_t actions,   // I - Actions to take
         const char               *message)  // I - Message, if any {
-    // Identify a printer using display, flash, sound or speech.
+    // Identify a printer using display, flash, sound, or speech.
     }